eclipse-californium/californium/demo-certs/README.md

 If no argument is provided "remove create export copy" is used.

-Note: to create EdDSA certificates, it's required to use java 15.
+Note: to create EdDSA certificates, it's required to use java 15 (or newer).
 If previous java version are used, this client certificate is missing and the corresponding interoperability test is skipped.

 #### Java 16 - Keytool